mewbak/evdev/README.md

 ## evdev

-evdev is a pure Go implementation of the Linux evdev kernel module.
+evdev is a pure Go implementation of the Linux evdev API.
-It allows a Go application to track input events from any devices mapped to `/dev/input`.
+It allows a Go application to track events from any devices mapped to `/dev/input/event[X]`.

+### Known issues

+* Opening nodes in `/dev/input` requires root access.
+This means that our client applications do as well.
+This should be fixed.

 ### Usage